Noncommutative homological mirror functor: Deforming the reference Lagrangian

 where $q_\orb=\bT^{\omega( \bP^1_{3,3,3}) }$ is the K\"ahler parameter of $\bP^1_{3,3,3}$ and $\sigma(q_\orb)$ is the inverse mirror map

-$\eta$ above denotes the Dedekind eta function. \end{thm} Weakly unobstructedness of $( \bL_0, \lambda=-1)$ was proved using the anti-symplectic involution which preserves $\bL$ with certain sign computations.
-The potential $W_0$ was computed by counting infinite series of triangles passing through a given generic point.
-In fact, the flat connection for the given holonomy $\lambda$ used in \cite{CHL13} and here are different, but provides the same resulting potential function.
-(In our new formulation, the coordinate change $y \to \tilde{y}$ in \cite{CHL13} is not necessary).
+$\eta$ above denotes the Dedekind eta function. \end{theorem} Weakly unobstructedness of $( \bL_0, \lambda=-1)$ is mainly due to the symmetry of $\bL_0$ under the anti-symplectic involution together with certain sign computations.
+The potential $W_0$ was computed by counting infinite series of triangles passing through a given point class.
+(In fact, with our new formulation of non-standard spin structure, the coordinate change $y \to \tilde{y}$ in \cite{CHL13} is not necessary.
+More details will be given below.)

-After deformation of $(\bL_0, \lambda=-1)$, anti-symplectic involution no longer preserves $\bL_t$ and in fact $b$ is {\em not} weakly unobstructed anymore in the sense of \cite{CHL13}.
-In this paper, we allow $x,y,z$ to be noncommutative formal variables, and show that $(\bL_t, \lambda)$ is weakly unobstructed in the noncommutative sense, and hence we can construct a noncommutative Landau-Ginzburg model for any $t, \lambda$.
+After deformation of $(\bL_0, \lambda=-1)$, the anti-symplectic involution no longer preserves $\bL_t$ and $b$ does {\em not} satisfy the weak Maurer-Cartan equation for $(\bL_t, \lambda)$ anymore in the sense of \cite{CHL13}.
+In this article, we allow $x,y,z$ to be noncommutative formal variables (subject to weak Maurer-Cartan relations) so that $b$ still solves the noncommutative version of weak Maurer-Cartan equation for $(\bL_t, \lambda)$.
+This enables us to construct a noncommutative Landau-Ginzburg model for any $t, \lambda$.

-\subsection{Sklyanin algebras as Weak Maurer-Cartan relations}
+\section{Sklyanin algebras as Weak Maurer-Cartan relations}

-In this subsection we show that the weak Maurer-Cartan relations of $(\bL_t,\lambda)$ produce Sklyanin algebras, which are important examples of noncommutative algebraic geometry (see for instance \cite{ATV, AV, AS87}).
-It was found by \cite{AKO08, AZ} that they are closely related with mirrors of elliptic curves and $\bP^2$. \begin{defn}[Sklyanin algebra] The Sklyanin algebra is defined as
+In this section we show that the weak Maurer-Cartan relations of $(\bL_t,\lambda)$ produce Sklyanin algebras, which are important examples of noncommutative algebraic geometry (see for instance \cite{ATV, AV, AS87}).
+It was discussed in \cite{AKO08, AZ} that they are closely related with mirrors of elliptic curves and $\bP^2$. \begin{definition}[Sklyanin algebra] The Sklyanin algebra is defined as